netherphp/standards/README.md

 * UPPERCASE for boolean constants (TRUE, FALSE) and NULL.
 * Tabs for indenting.
 * \n for new lines.
+* initialize variables in scopes prior to use.
 * explicit "return" at end of functions.
 * design for strict types in mind.
 * attempt to keep lines shorter than 80 characters.
 * prefer single quotes when not using string evaluation.
 * anything that can have a type, should have a type.
+* no trailing commas.

 ## Inline Documentation.